Fed policy preview: Jerome Powell has complicated job at hand today; don't expect a straight answer

 "Markets are again vastly divided, debating if the Fed will finally pivot, especially as concerns about financial contagion persist.
 We maintain the Fed will go ahead with a 25 bps hike, with enough dispersion in the dot plot.
 Powell will likely distinguish between the inflation fight and supporting financial stability via regulatory tools, in the absence of any systemic event," said Madhavi Arora Lead – Economist at Emkay Global.

-The collapse of US and European banks, the biggest since 2008 crisis, has jolted stock investor sentiment globally and while central banks globally were quick to control the situation, tightening of liquidity is all likely.
+The collapse of US and European banks, the biggest since 2008 crisis, has jolted stock investor sentiment and while central banks globally were quick to control the situation, further tightening of liquidity is all likely.
 Investors are worried that such a situation would trigger a hard landing and recession in the developed world.
 Later today, investors would wish to know how the US central bank is looking to manage inflation and address emerging concerns on financial stability together

 Mini-banking crisis